VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/reverse.md

 There's also [fq](https://github.com/wader/fq) which is a super nice tool for working with binary formats.
 Or maybe [Poke](http://www.jemarch.net/poke).

+If you happen to need to diff two binary files, [biodiff](https://github.com/8051Enthusiast/biodiff) may help.
+It will try to align the two if a section is missing or added.

 {{< /columns >}}

 #### Networking: